MathByte/INFO2300_Assignment3/README.md

 otherwise, simply download or clone the repo and just double click on index.html file so you can run it on any kind of browser.

+  # Repository
+ ## If you wish to navigate my repo
+ feel free to navigate through the directory

+# For Developers
+## Guidelines
+ you are absolutely free to edit and modify the code the code of HTML and Java.
+ > Keep the cookies and session storage objects being kept in the user's browser.
+> You may change any images that you wish, just do not delete the old ones.
+> All pull requests and commits will first have to be approved by a repo moderator.

+## Testing
+> Testing can be done using Selenium or NUnit.
+> If using NUnit, ensure the program code has Dependency Injection set up in order to test Cotrollers.
+> Any found issues can be submitted under the [Issues tab](https://github.com/MathByte/INFO2300_Assignment3/issues)

 # WIKI
 > Click [Wiki](https://github.com/MathByte/INFO2300_Assignment3/wiki) to find the Wiki\'s for this repo

+## License
+2048 is licensed under the [GNU license.](https://github.com/MathByte/INFO2300_Assignment3/blob/master/LICENSE.txt)